LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/conditional-rendering/index.md

    ```
 {{% /notice %}}

-//TODO: Also a codesandbox feature.
-Click the black left border.
-Then click the hamburger menu in the top left corner.
-Select `App.js` to explore.

 {{% notice blue "Example Setting our Conditional to False" "rocket" %}}
 Try it out in this sandbox!